Lab Alumni

 Former Postdoctoral Researcher

-Current Position: Associate Medical Director at Universitätsmedizin Mannheim, Heidelberg University
+Current Position: Senior Physician at Universitätsmedizin Mannheim, Heidelberg University

 Roger worked on how H. pylori affects epithelial cell polarity and the apical-junctional complex.